mdlincoln/mapping-knoedler-palladio/README.md

 Click on the red trash basket icon on the lower right to dismiss the facet filter.

-We can also use the "Timeline" filter to visualize and filter based on date.
+We can also click on the "Timeline" filter to visualize and filter based on date.
 Palladio should already have recognized the `purchase_date` column and created a timeline for us.
 You can drag and select a particular range if you like, and then drag that range around to see which different objects show up in our view.
 Note that you can also chose a "group by" variable in the timeline, which will color the histogram based on that variable.

 Palladio also understands _timespans_, or activities that have a start and end date.
 After dismissing the Timeline filter with the red trash basket button, click on "Timespan".
-We'll need to tell it the correct start date and end date columns.
-Now in addition to getting a map visualization, we'll also be able to visualize the tempo at which Knoedler rotate their stock.
+We'll need to tell it the correct start date (`purchase_date`) and end date (`sale_date`) columns.
+Now in addition to getting a map visualization, we'll also be able to visualize the tempo at which Knoedler rotated their stock.
 You can experiment with different timespan visualization techniques by changing the "Layout" menu.

 Did the geographic distribution of Knoedler's buyers change over the life of the firm?
 How?
 In what ways did they change the pace at which they sold artworks?
 Are there any gaps in the visualizations that might point to data entry problems?